-My directed research project was also a tool to go through and understand the processes of experiment design and analysis.
-I worked one on one with a professor that let me run the experiment .
+My directed research project was a tool to go through and understand the processes of experiment design and analysis.
+I worked one on one with a professor that let me run the experiment.
 We covered aspects of the design and analysis in R as it progressed.

-I always had plants in my house, my little "jungle."
-Exotics like orchids and tillandsia.
+I have always had plants in my house, my little "jungle."
+Exotics like orchids and Tillandsia.
 Some thought it was odd that I had a banana plant in the living room, but I enjoyed it.

 I hope I can use this passion in a fulfilling career.